ownleviathan/Full-Stack-Web-Dev/Logs Project/README.md

 - [x] The code conforms to the PEP8 style recomendations
 - [x] Each of the questions must be answered using one SQL query.
 - [x] The resulst output needs to be in plain text

+## Installing Required Sofware
+1. Download and install Virtual Box [link](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)
+2. Download and install Vagrant [link](https://www.vagrantup.com/downloads.html)
+3. Download the VM Configuration provide for Udacity.
+To do best practices, you can use Github to fork and clone the repository [Git Link to repository](https://github.com/udacity/fullstack-nanodegree-vm)
+4. Now using a terminal (On windows or linux) change directory to vagrant folder ```cd /vagrant```

 #### List of commands to run the project on the terminal in vagrant:
 1. ```vagrant up``` to start up the VM.